-Precise figures are unclear, due in part to suspected under-reporting; however, the International Chamber of Commerce's International Maritime Bureau Piracy Reporting Centre reported 82 incidents in the Gulf of Guinea in 2020, involving at least 130 crew being kidnapped in 22 separate incidents, a record.
+Precise figures are unclear, due in part to suspected under-reporting.
+However, the International Chamber of Commerce's International Maritime Bureau Piracy Reporting Centre reported 82 incidents in the Gulf of Guinea in 2020, involving at least 130 crew being kidnapped in 22 separate incidents, which is a record.
 Worryingly, the number of crew being taken remains high, and every attack seems to involve the use of firearms.
-In 2021 so far, there have been at least three successful attacks, with 15 crew members taken from each of two vessels and, sadly, one
+Between 1 January and 30 September 2021, the International Maritime Bureau reported that at least 48

-4 As reported by the European Union Naval Force Somalia.
+As reported by the European Union Naval Force Somalia.

-5 The Baltic and International Maritime Council.
+The Baltic and International Maritime Council.

-6 www.imo.org/en/OurWork/Security/Documents/Maritime%20Security%20in%20The%20Southern% 20Red%20Sea%20and%20Bab%20al-Mandeb.pdf.
+$\label{lem:www.imo.org/en/OurWork/Security/Documents/Maritime%20Security%20in%20The%20Southern%20Red%20Sea%20and%20Bab%20al-Mandeb.pdf.$ crew members were kidnapped from the Gulf of Guinea, and there was at least one further incident, in December 2021, in which six crew members were kidnapped and sadly one lost their life.
+Positively, 2022 has seen a reduction in incidents.